BxCppDev/bxdecay0/documentation/PostGenEventOps/MDL/README.rst

 * *target particle* mode  : An unique particle in the  event is chosen from a given type (e-, gamma... all types) and its rank in the event (mandatory: 0, 1,...).
-Its momentum  is then forced to point within the requested  emission cone speficied by  its longitude, colatitude and  aperture angles.
+Its momentum  is then forced to point within the requested  emission cone specified by  its longitude, colatitude and  aperture angles.
 All other  particles in  the event  are also rotated  in   such  a  way   one  preserves  the   possible  angular correlations  between emitted  particles  in  the original  BxDecay0